-Verse: And they sang responsively, praising and giving thanks to the Lord, "For He is good, for His steadfast love endures forever toward Israel."
-And all the people shouted with a great shout when they praised the Lord, because the foundation of the house of the Lord was laid.
+Verse: And they sang together by course in praising and giving thanks unto the LORD; because He is good, for His mercy endureth for ever toward Israel.
+And all the people shouted with a great shout, when they praised the LORD, because the foundation of the house of the LORD was laid.
 Ezra 3:11